When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Does Hotspot Shield Use Virtual Server Locations?

+Yes, Hotspot Shield exclusively uses 115+ virtual locations.
 To understand the concept of Hotspot Shield VPN's virtual servers, here's an example.
 Suppose you want to connect to a server in India, but the VPN uses servers in Singapore for this.
 In this case, your Internet traffic is directed through servers in Singapore, and you're given an Indian IP address, making it seem like your online activities are coming from India.

 In the free version, you can connect to 5 server locations: Los Angeles, New York, Singapore, the UK, and Auto, which randomly selects a US location.
 However, the app doesn't distinguish between free and premium servers, so you might realize you need to upgrade when trying to connect to specific ones.
-Upgrading to a Premium account unlocks access to all virtual server locations.
+Upgrading to a premium account unlocks access to all virtual server locations.

 Furthermore, the list of available servers can vary depending on the platform or device you're using.
 Some virtual locations are exclusive to specific platforms, so it's worth checking the list based on your device to ensure you get the desired server.